Difference Between Cost Center vs Profit Center

 Conclusion

 So, it can be seen that both cost center and profit center are important parts of any business.
 Without appropriate support from cost centers, it would be very difficult to sustain a business for a long period of time.
-But, on the other hand, profit centers help in achieving the desired profit levels, which is the focus for most stakeholders and external parties.
+But on the other hand, profit centers help achieve the desired profit levels, which is the focus of most stakeholders and external parties.

 Recommended Articles